hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEMethodRemovedEdit.class/README.md

+I am an edit in a method.

-I represent a CCEEdit, where a method is removed.
+I indicate that a method was recategorized.

-Instance Variables
-	editContent: Symbol

-editContent
-	- The selector of the method removed.
+In my editContent dictionary I hold the selector of the removed method.

+For more details see the comment of CCEEdit.